 In classrooms and on the playground, teachers, staff, and students work together to implement the key components of the Responsive Classroom approach.
 These include daily Morning Meetings, Quiet Times, and Closing Circles; developing classroom and all-school rules; and practicing modeled skills related to positive language and managing emotions and behavior.
 Our goal with this program, in conjunction with strategic SEL classroom lessons provided by our school counselor, is to create a schoolwide learning environment that is safe, joyful, and rigorous and where students feel a sense of belonging and significance—and have fun!

 At Epiphany School, we believe that teaching and developing social emotional skills is as important as teaching academic subjects and that a strong foundation of social-emotional learning (SEL) underlies the ability to create a learning environment where students can focus, engage, and take mental risks in their academic work.

-Watch our school counselor's video series on essential SEL tools and skills, from active listening to coping strategies, in a Vimeo showcase.
+Watch our school counselor's video series on essential SEL tools and skills, from active listening to coping strategies.